PAX Manual

 where the links are added due to *DOCUMENT-LINK-CODE*.

-To suppress this behavior, add a backslash to the beginning of the a
+To suppress codification, add a backslash to the beginning of the

 otherwise be parsed as markdown emphasis: